 Advanced Pioneer 4 Channel DJ Controller

-- Large Jogwheels – The DDJ 1000 offers DJs full-size jogwheels.
+- Large Jogwheels – The DDJ-FLX10 offers DJs full-size jogwheels.
 They dominate the controller but feel fantastic to use.
 Latency is low for accurate and tight scratching.

 - Full-Color Displays – The jogwheels also offer a full-color display in the center of each jog.
 You can customize this display to highlight the info you’ll find most useful when mixing.
 It’s a nice touch to what already feels like a premium controller.

-- Excellent FX Section – The FX section uses the same layout as the DJM-900NXS2 mixer.
-This hardware FX doesn’t use rekordbox allowing you to alter any incoming audio.
-The FX is tightly integrated into the controller and more importantly, they sound great.
+- Excellent Mixer & FX Section – The FX and Mixer section uses a familiar Pioneer layout.
+The FX is tightly integrated into the controller, and more importantly, they sound great.

 Traktor Kontrol S4 Mk3 Review